*Only send your pitch during an OPEN reading period.*

 - Writing Essentials

 Do you have insight on copyright you want to share?
 Did you traditionally publish and then self-publish, or did your article turn into a book?
 Were you called in for jury duty?
-Tell us how you responded to these possibilities.
+Tell me.

 - Behind the Pen

 Did you self-publish and sell 5,000 copies or more of your book?
-Get rejected and then gain tens of thousands of readers?
-Throw us a tip or five.
+Find a way to save time and bill more as a freelancer?
+Pitch a tip or three.